CaptainCoderOrg/Unity6-Workshop-TowerDefense-Site/Tower Defense Course/Lessons/09 - Enemy Spawner.md

 ![[verify-onenable.webp]]

 ## What's Next
 Now that you are able to spawn enemies into you game.
-It is time to design a turret that can be used to destroy the enemies.
+It is time to design a turret that rotates to follow nearby enemies: [[10 - Rotating Turret]]